darksinge/deep-cleaner/README.md

 Delete nested key-value pairs on an object with a provided key, or remove empty objects, empty strings, null, and undefined values.

+*Note:* A current limitation of this module is it's inability to work on objects containing recursive definitions.

 ## Installation

 `npm install --save deep-cleaner`